Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

-\paragraph{Freezing model components prevents catastrophic forgetting.} During the~\method{} models training, we freeze the pretrained components (Vision Encoder and LM layers) while training newly added components from from scratch.
-We ablate this choice by unfreezing the Vision Encoder and the LM layers during training starting either from our initialized weights or from scratch.
-Results are reported in rows \textbf{(xii)} and \textbf{(xiii)} of Table~\ref{tab:ablation-table} for the Vision Encoder and for the LM layers, respectively.
-If trained from scratch, the performance decreases by a large margin in both cases ($-11.8\%$ for the Vision Encoder and $-10.2$ for the LM), highlighting again the importance of pretraining.
-Interestingly, starting from our good initialization while also allowing unfreezing the weights also leads to a drop in performance ($-3.9\%$ when unfreezing the Vision Encoder and $-5.5\%$ when unfreezing the LM).
-This is an instance of ``catastrophic forgetting''~\citep{mccloskey1989catastrophic}, in which the model progressively forgets its pretraining while training on a new objective.
-The information acquired during the pretraining on vision and on text turns out to improve downstream performance on multimodal vision and language tasks, and should not be lost.
-Freezing model parts avoids this issue.
+\paragraph{Freezing the vision encoder.} During \method{} training, we freeze the pretrained components (Vision Encoder and LM layers) while training newly added components from scratch.
+We ablate in \textbf{(v)} of Table~\ref{tab:ablation-table-appendix} this freezing decision by training the Vision Encoder weights either from scratch or initialized with the contrastive vision-language task.
+If trained from scratch, we observe that the performance decreases by a large margin of $-9.3\%$.
+Starting from pretrained weights still leads to a drop in performance of $-2.6\%$ while also increasing the compute cost of the training.